c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-Don't forget to delete the obsolete **about** branch.
+Don't forget to delete the obsolete about branch.

 ```console
 $ git branch -d about
 Deleted branch about (was 20b9d5d).
 ```

-Our final history is shown in the figure below.
-As you can see, a linear history is much easier to comprehend that the back-and-forth merging of the previous module.
+Our final history is shown in the figure below. **As you can see, a linear history is much easier to comprehend that the back-and-forth merging of the previous module**.
 But on the other hand, we don't have the slightest notion of how we got to our current state.

 ![Screen Shot 2020-05-29 at 11 06 55](https://user-images.githubusercontent.com/24994818/83280605-89609600-a19c-11ea-9686-133d7863dc33.png)

 # 	* [Conclusion](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-Rebasing enables fast-forward merges by moving a branch to the tip of another branch.
+**Rebasing enables fast-forward merges by moving a branch to the tip of another branch**.
 It effectively eliminates the need for merge commits, resulting in a completely linear history.
-To an outside observer, it will seem as though you created every part of your project in a neatly (pulcramente) planned sequence, even though you may have explored various alternatives or developed unrelated features in parallel.
-Rebasing gives you the power to choose exactly what gets stored in you repositories.
+To an outside observer, it will seem as though you created every part of your project in a neatly (pulcramente) planned sequence, even though you may have explored various alternatives or developed unrelated features in parallel. **Rebasing gives you the power to choose exactly what gets stored in you repositories**.

-This can actually be a bit of a controversial topic within the Git community.
-Some believe that the benefits discussed in this module are not worth the hassle (molestia) of rewriting history.
+This can actually be a bit of a controversial topic within the Git community. **Some believe that the benefits discussed in this module are not worth the hassle (molestia) of rewriting history**.
 They take a more "pure" approach to Git by saying that your history should reflect exactly what you have done, ensuring that no information is ever lost.
 Furthermore, an advance configuration o git log can display a linear history from a highly-branched repository.

-But, others contend that merge commits should be meaningful.
+**But, others contend that merge commits should be meaningful**.
 Instead of merging at arbitrary points just to access updates, they claim that merge commits should represent a symbolic joining of two branches.
 In particular, large software projects (such as the Linux Kernel) typically advocate interactive rebasing to keep the repository as clean and straightforward as possible.

-The use of git rebase is entirely up to you.
-Customizing the evolution of your project can b very beneficial, but it might not be worth the trouble when you can accomplish close to the same functionality using merges exclusively.
+The use of git rebase is entirely up to you. **Customizing the evolution of your project can be very beneficial, but it might not be worth the trouble when you can accomplish close to the same functionality using merges exclusively**.
 As a related note, you can use the following command to force a merge commit when Git would normally do a fast-forward merge.

 ```console
 $ git merge --no-ff branchName